 Congratulations to all of the graduates—high school or college—who will be walking the stage this spring!
 We’re wishing you all the best as you move on to the next stage of your life.
 As you’ll soon learn, money and financial habits are going to be major factors in just about anything you choose to do.
-We asked our team members to share their best financial advice to recent graduates, high school or college.
-Here’s what they had to say:
+Here are some of the top tips our team members shared for recent graduates, high school or college:

 Set up a budget.